History of Bolivia (1809–1920): Rise of Conservative and Liberal parties

 After the war, a vigorous debate among the civilian elites spawned the development of two new political parties.
 Silver mining entrepreneurs, who had become the most important economic group in the country, created the Conservative Party (Partido Conservador) led by Mariano Baptista, a vocal opponent of the War of the Pacific.
-Conservatives favored reaching a quick peace settlement with Chile that would include a financial indemnity for the lost territories and enable Bolivia to construct a railroad for continued mining exports.
-The Liberal Party (Partido Liberal) was founded in 1883 by the former chief of staff, General Eliodoro Camacho and was more hawkish, as it denounced the pacifism of the Conservatives and any peace treaty with Chile.
+Conservatives favored reaching a quick peace settlement with Chile, including a financial indemnity for the lost territories and enabling Bolivia to construct a railroad for continued mining exports.
+The Liberal Party (Partido Liberal) was founded in 1883 by the former chief of staff, General Eliodoro Camacho, and was more hawkish, as it denounced the pacifism of the Conservatives and any peace treaty with Chile.
 Liberals also resented the dependence of the mining industry on Chilean and British capital and hoped to attract United States investments.

-Conservatives adapted a new Constitution of Bolivia in 1878 which created a unitary state and made Roman Catholicism the state religion, while Liberals championed a secular and federal state model.
+Conservatives adopted a new Constitution of Bolivia in 1878, which created a unitary state and made Roman Catholicism the state religion, while Liberals championed a secular and federal state model.

 Despite these differences, both parties were primarily interested in political and economic modernization, and their ideological outlooks were similar.
 Civilian politicians reorganized, reequipped, and professionalized the discredited armed forces and tried to subject them to civilian control.
 Still, both Conservatives and Liberals initially supported military candidates for the presidency.
 The governments in power from 1880 to 1920—elected by a small, literate, and Spanish-speaking electorate of less than 30,000—brought Bolivia its first relative political stability and prosperity.